nrc/r4cppp/hello-world.md

 In the rest of this section we'll download and install Rust, create a minimal Cargo project, and implement Hello World.

+Rust is a multi-paradigm programming language focused on performance and safety, especially safe concurrency.
+Rust is syntactically similar to C++, and provides memory safety without using garbage collection.

 ## Getting Rust